pgilad/gulp-angular-htmlify/readme.md

 This plugin plays nice with `type="text/ng-template"` and won't break it.

-*Issues with the output should be reported on the ng-annotate [issue tracker](https://github.com/pgilad/angular-html5/issues).*
+*Issues with the output should be reported on the [angular-html5 issue tracker](https://github.com/pgilad/angular-html5/issues).*

 ## Install